 - 1 or 2 boiled potato, thinly sliced

 - butter at room temperature, as required

 - chaat masala or sandwich masala to sprinkle on the veggies

 - black salt or rock salt or regular salt to sprinkle on the veggies

 - blend all the ingredients mentioned under the list 'for green chutney' in a grinder or small blender. add very little water. the chutney has to be of thick or slightly thick consistency.

 - keep the chutney aside.

 - slice the bread corners if you want. apply butter on the bread slices

-- apply the mint-coriander chutney on the buttered slices.
+- apply the green chutney on the buttered slices.

 - place the 2-3 slices of all the veggies alternately on four bread slices.

-- sprinke chaat masala or sandwich masala and black salt on the veggies.
+- sprinkle chaat masala or sandwich masala and black salt on the veggies alternately.

-- cover these with the other 4 bread slices. now toast the 4 bread sandwiches in a toaster.
+- cover these with the remaining bread slices. now toast the sandwiches in a toaster or grill.

 - remove when done and apply some butter on the top of the hot toast sandwich.